 What about frames?

-I will swap the frames from my nuc for NEW medium frames and wax foundation from you (no plastic).
-If you do not bring 5 frames with wax foundation, I add $10 to the cost of the nuc.
+I will swap the frames from my nuc for NEW medium frames and foundation.
+If you do not bring 5 frames with wax foundation, I add $15 to the cost of the nuc.

 When should you arrange transfer?